m4rii0/github-helper/README.md

 ```
 <issue-type>/GH-<issue-number>-<issue-title>
 ```
-The issue type will be obtained from the issue labels with the prefix `kind/`, i.e. `kind/feature`, `kind/documentation`.
+The issue type will be obtained from the issue labels with the prefix `kind/`, i.e. `kind/feature`, `kind/documentation`, otherwise the default prefix will be `CHANGEME`.

 Right now there is an exception for the `kind/bug` label, which will be replaced for `bugfix`.

 ## Installation